-- A. ELIGIBILITY: To be eligible for State Finals, you must have joined AFJRA by the January Rodeo and competed in eight (8) rodeos for that event.
+- A. ELIGIBILITY: To be eligible for State Finals, you must have joined AFJRA by the January Rodeo and competed in 1⁄2 of the completed rodeos for that event.
 The top 15 in each event will compete at State Finals. - B. The top twenty (20) contestants in each event MUST call-in at the designated time to participate in State Finals.
-You must call back on second call-in day to see if you fall into the top 15. - C. Only contestants in "good standing" (reports card(s) submitted as required, and all financial obligations met) prior to the designated State Finals Call-In Date will be permitted to participate in Call-In. - D. Entry fees are \$25.00 per event per day. - E. You must enter and compete in your event at State Finals to receive a year-end award for the event.
+You must call back on second call-in day to see if you fall into the top 15. - C. Only contestants in "good standing" (reports card(s) submitted as required, and all financial obligations met) prior to the designated State Finals Call-In Date will be permitted to participate in Call-In. - D. Entry fees are \$30.00 per event per day. - E. All contestants must call-in and pay fees for both days of state finals. (updated 2024) - F. You must enter and compete in your event at State Finals to receive a year-end award for the event.
 Failure to do so forfeits all awards.
-Exceptions will be made for those with Medical Condition(s) and with a physician's note. - F. All-Around Cowboy and All-Around Cowgirl must compete in two or more events to receive this award. - G. All ties for first through fifth place only will be run off with one run or one head.
+Exceptions will be made for those with Medical Condition(s) and with a physician's note. - G. All-Around Cowboy and All-Around Cowgirl must compete in two or more events to receive this award. - H. All ties for first place only will be run off on two head (stock events) with stock picked by the Arena Director and the Event Director, there will be a one run tie breaker in barrels, poles, and cutting.
 The parent or legal guardian must make all decisions as to what shall be done.
-Team Roping if there is a tie, you will rope with the same partner. - H. Finals shall be run in order from 15th 1st both days with the exception of barrel racing, pole bending and rough stock: - a.
+Team Roping if there is a tie, you will rope with the same partner. - I. Finals shall be run in order from $15^{th} 1^{st}$ both days with the exception of barrel racing, pole bending and rough stock: - a.
 Rough stock will be run in order as much as possible. - b.
 Barrel Racing will be 1st thru 15th in first performance, 15th thru 1st in second performance. - c.
 Pole Bending will be 1st thru 15th in first performance, 15th thru 1st in second performance. - d.
-Cutting will be drawn. - I. POINTS: Points for Finals will be calculated as follows:
+Cutting will be drawn. - J. POINTS: Points for Finals will be calculated as follows: